snowcodie/snowcodie/README.md

 ## 📂 Featured Projects

 ### **Document Management System - Laravel,Angular**
-Developed a secure, full-featured document management system with centralized file storage, controlled access, and collaborative editing.
-Integrated OnlyOffice Document Server to enable real-time editing of Word, Excel, and PowerPoint files using secure, backend-generated file URLs.
-Implemented an EJ2 File Manager interface with metadata handling, previews, and versioning.
-Designed and built multi-level approval flows with user-level assignments, decision tracking, and audit history.
-Added comprehensive user management with roles, permissions, and granular document access control.
+Built a secure and easy-to-use document management system with centralized file storage and controlled access.
+Integrated OnlyOffice Document Server so users can edit Word, Excel, and PowerPoint files directly in the browser using secure backend-generated links.
+Added an EJ2 File Manager for browsing files with previews, metadata, and version history.
+Created a clear multi-level approval flow with assigned users, decision tracking, and full audit logs.
+Included user management with roles, permissions, and detailed access control.

 **Technologies:** SAP RAP, SAPUI5, ABAP OO, OData Services, Java Spring Boot